Dart-o-s/robs_luxx/plan.md

     [ ] OPEN think how to make/declare "instance vars"
         as in, the init()-method initializes them, there could be list with names as in small-talk.
     [ ] OPEN BRK statement to get into the monitor.
+        Copy/clone the print-statement
     [ ]

 ## Prio two
-    [ ] OPEN think about an FFI specifically for STB
+    [ ] OPEN think about a punch card analogy for my various "card programs", to reference programs amoung each other [ ] OPEN think about an FFI specifically for STB
     [ ] get all tests from here: https://github.com/munificent/craftinginterpreters/tree/master/test
     [ ] add Curcumber to STB/Luxx